“And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He

 Some of us get our eyes on people at work.
-At times we can handle people in our social life but we cannot at the business.
-With some, they can handle business but not social life.
+At times we can handle people in our social life, but we cannot at the business.
+With some, they can handle business but not a social life.
 Others cannot get along with people at church.
 It depends on the circumstances we face.

 Another category of self-pity is things.
 Some people want things.
 Oh, how they want things.
 Someone else has something they do not have.
 They violate the principle of focus on Christ.
 They get their eyes off the Lord and put them on things.
 There is an experience that stops Satan in his tracks — the experience of putting Jesus Christ in the place of preeminence in our lives.
 Unless Jesus Christ is preeminent, we will never, never orient to life.

-Some people think that having a great deal of money, or even a moderate amount of money will give them happiness.
+Some people think that having a great deal of money, or even a moderate amount of money, will give them happiness.
 Acquisition of money is a standard of the world.
-As a Christian we can never be happy with money.
+As a Christian, we can never be happy with money.
 As a matter of fact, we cannot be happy without money.
-Money simply is not an issue in the orientation of a Christian!
+Money is not an issue in the orientation of a Christian!
 Can you be happy with or without money?
 Business success can never make us happy.
 Whether we are successful or not has no bearing on our orientation to life.
 We can never achieve happiness through human standards.
-Orientation to life comes through focus on Jesus Christ and how it relates to us.
+Orientation to life comes through a focus on Jesus Christ and how it relates to us.
 It never depends on any human factor in life.

 There is always something “just around the corner.”
 “Something will make me happy.”
-Many people will say, “If the republicans are elected, I will be happy.”
-Sure, you will be happy, for about five hours!
+Many people will say, “If the Republicans are elected, I will be happy.”
+Sure, you will be happy for about five hours!
 It makes no difference who runs the country; our life orientation depends on our focus upon Christ.
-Our orientation to life depends entirely on our relationship to the Lord.
+Our orientation to life depends entirely on our relationship with the Lord.